vimaier/hpc-knapsack/README.md

 | sixthFileExample.txt  | 150000               | 25000                              |
 | dpExample.txt         | 45000                | 10000                              |

+The script *run_and_collect_statistics.sh* within the package is used with *cron* to collect algorithm statistics over night.

 **test**

 This package stores our unit tests.
 We use CMake to create and execute the tests.
 These tests are executables.
 In case they terminate with the result code 0, the test will be treated as passed.
-Is the return code not equal to 0, the test failed. [ctest](http://www.cmake.org/Wiki/CMake/Testing_With_CTest) can be used to execute the tests (see section *Build and Tests*).
-The header file *TestData.h* contains the commonly used test data, for example paths to test files.
+If the return code is not equal to 0, the test failed. [ctest](http://www.cmake.org/Wiki/CMake/Testing_With_CTest) can be used to execute the tests (see section [*Build and Tests*](#section_build)).
+The header file *TestData.h* contains the commonly used test data, for example paths to test files or assumed solutions.
 There is a test for each implemented algorithm and further tests for testing input and output operations.
+Accordingly, during development it was easy to track if changes to the code affected our previous implementations in an undesired way.

 **util**

 This package stores helper classes.
-Here are helpful functions for string and IO operations.
+They provide helpful functions for string and IO operations like writing solutions or statistics to file.

 ## Algorithm Execution Framework
-To avoid duplication of common tasks in the solving of a knapsack problem, we use a small algorithm execution framework, represented by the abstract class KnapSackSolver.
+To avoid duplication of code for common tasks, we use a small algorithm execution framework, represented by the abstract class KnapSackSolver.
 This class is responsible for the following tasks:

 * Reading input files (supported by KnapSackReader)
 * Writing solutions (supported by KnapSackWriter)
 * Executing algorithms and measuring time  (supported by GetWalltime.h)
 * Collect and write statistics for benchmarks  (supported by StatisticsWriter)

-An knapsack solving algorithm has to extend the class KnapSackSolver and implement the function *solve()*.
-Thus one can concentrate on the implementation and cut out the management details.
-Additionally the functions *setUp()* and *tearDown()*.
+A knapsack solving algorithm has to extend the class KnapSackSolver and implements the function *solve()*.
+Thus one can concentrate on the implementation while blinding out the management details.
+Additionally the class provides the functions *KnapSackSolver::setUp()* and *KnapSackSolver::tearDown()*.
 The first function can be used to prepare data in front of each run.
 The latter can be used to make some finishing operations.
 The two functions will not be included in the time measurement.
 The idea behind is that we have a strict input format represented by the class KnapSack, but some algorithms need a different structure and may use the structure directly without conversion.
 Thus, we exclude the input conversion from time measurement.
 Additionally, the time spent executing those functions is negligible.

 The following snippet provides a minimal implementation of an algorithm (taken from test class KnapSackSolverTest):